vuevert/Vert-Core/README.md

  - [x] Store (Vuex), Router (Vue-Router).

  - [ ] Two different ways to use Vue-Enterprise:

    - As a template.

    - As a library.

+ - Divide services into base service and business service.

+ - Service type: Class, Factory, Value.

  - [x] Provide internal services such as Http, LocalStorage, Logger, ect.

+ - [ ] Plugin system.

- - [x] Ability to create type-secured class instance.
+ - [x] Ability to create type-safety class instance while running.

 ## How to use it